UUID Generator

 A UUID (Universally Unique Identifier) is a 128-bit identifier standardized by RFC 4122.
 UUIDs are designed to be unique across space and time without requiring a central authority, making them ideal for distributed systems, database primary keys, and session identifiers.

-What is the difference between UUID v1 and v4?
+What is the difference between UUID v1, v4, and v7?

 UUID v1 is based on timestamp and node (typically MAC address), making it partially sequential and sortable.
 UUID v4 is entirely random, offering better uniqueness guarantees and no information leakage.
-For most applications, v4 is recommended.
+UUID v7 (RFC 9562) combines a Unix millisecond timestamp with randomness — it is sortable, database-friendly, and the recommended choice for new systems that need time-ordered IDs.

 How unique are UUIDs?